 In 2012, Mr. Roscrow was honoured for a lifetime of outstanding achievement at the National Government Opportunities (GO) Excellence in Public Procurement Awards.
 He was recognised for his part in driving forward public procurement and making a real difference within the profession over an extended period of time and in 2017 he was awarded with a MBE.

-Ian Turner, Non-executive Director and Chair of the Audit and Assurance Committee, Weston Area Health Trust, and Deputy Chief Executive and Finance Director of the HFMA.
+Ian Turner, Non-executive Director and Chair of the Audit and Assurance Committee, Devon partnership NHS Trust, and Deputy Chief Executive and Finance Director of the HFMA.
 Ian Turner is a Chartered Accountant.

 He retired as a Partner from the international accounting and advisory firm KPMG where he worked for over 20 years as an advisor and auditor to numerous international and UK based organisations in the private, not for profit and public sectors.Since retiring from KPMG, Ian has had a number of roles working with boards in private, public and third sector organisations, specialising in assisting businesses during times of change.
-Ian is currently a Non-Executive Director and Chair of the Audit and Assurance Committee of the Weston Area Health Trust, Trustee and Chair of Audit and Finance for the charity Research into Care of the Elderly (RICE) and Deputy Chief Executive and Finance Director of the Healthcare Financial Management Association as a well as being a director/shareholder in a number of SME private businesses.
+Ian is currently a Non-Executive Director and Chair of the Audit and Assurance Committee of the Devon partnership NHS Trust, and Deputy Chief Executive and Finance Director of the Healthcare Financial Management Association as a well as being a director/shareholder in a number of SME private businesses.

 In 2003 Simon commenced working in Manchester undertaking a number of senior roles that culminated in his current appointment at Manchester University NHS Foundation Trust- the Trust was created on 1st October 2017 after the merger of two predecessor Trusts.

 He became a Member of the Chartered Institute of Procurement and Supply in 1990.
-Simon is Chairman of both the Greater Manchester Provider Trusts Procurement Group and a member of the Shelford Procurement Directors Group.
+Simon is Joint Lead of the Greater Manchester Provider Trusts Procurement Group and a member of the Shelford Procurement Directors Group.